Wake Forest vs. Duke College Football Odds, Plays and Insights - NewsBreak

 Duke Stats and Trends

-- In Duke's seven games this year, it has four wins against the spread.

-- This season, the Blue Devils are winless against the spread when entering a game as an underdog of 16.5 points or more.
+- The Blue Devils have yet to cover the spread this year when underdogs by 16.5 points or more.

-- Duke's games this season have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).
+- Duke has eclipsed the over/under in 42.9% of its opportunities this season (three times over seven games with a set point total).

-- When Duke records more than 26.3 points, it is 4-1 against the spread and 3-2 overall.
+- Duke is 4-1 against the spread and 3-2 overall in games when it puts up more than 26.3 points.

-- Duke is 3-1 against the spread and 2-2 overall when the team churns out over 437.4 yards.
+- Duke is 3-1 against the spread and 2-2 overall when the team picks up more than 437.4 yards.

-- This year the Blue Devils have 14 turnovers, two fewer than the Demon Deacons have takeaways (16).
+- The Blue Devils have 14 giveaways this season, while the Demon Deacons have 16 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.